pantrypoints/sp/content/en/research/descartes/meteors/discourse-02.md

 ## Expansion of Water-Vapor from Heat or Agitation

-Vapors always occupy much more space than water even if they are made of the same small particles.
+Vapors always occupy much more space than water even if they are made of the same small particles [have more space particles].

 Water particles only move strongly enough to bend, intertwine, and slide against each other, as represented at `A`.

+{{< i s="/graphics/physics/airpressure0.jpg" a="Air pressure from Gravity" >}}

-When they become vapor, their agitation is so great that they quickly turn around in all directions and stretch out to their full length.*
+When they become vapor, their agitation is so great that they quickly turn around in all directions and stretch out to their full length.* [have maximum space particles from heat particles]

 {{< i s="/graphics/physics/eels.jpg" a="Eels" >}}